dtcenter/METplotpy/docs/Users_Guide/line.rst

 * Set the METPLOTPY_BASE environment variable to point to *$METPLOTPY_SOURCE/METplotpy*.

+**NOTE**: In the instructions below remember to replace $METPLOTPY_SOURCE/METplotpy with $METPLOTPY_SOURCE/METplotpy-x.y.z (where x.y.z is the version number) if the source code was downloaded as a zip or gzip'd tar file.

   For the ksh environment:

   .. code-block:: ini

     export METPLOTPY_BASE=$METPLOTPY_SOURCE/METplotpy

-    **NOTE**:Remember to replace $METPLOTPY_SOURCE/METplotpy with
-    $METPLOTPY_SOURCE/METplotpy-x.y.z (where x.y.z is the version number) if the source code was downloaded as a zip or gzip'd tar file.

   For the csh environment: